gamercier/cleanData/README.md

 This repository contains files associated with the final project in the course, Getting and Cleaning Data Coursera Data Science Series.
-It is recommended that you read ths document and the [CodeBook.md](CodeBook.md) before digging any further.
+It is recommended that you read this document and the [CodeBook.md](CodeBook.md) before digging any further.